Question 1: If I pass the CTBS Examination, am I considered an AATB Individual Member?

 Question 16 Answer: Yes.
 An initial Certification Fee is due upon receipt of your CTBS Certificate, which covers the initial three-year certification period before you will be due to re-certify.
 A $75 Re-certification Fee is due every 3 years, when you renew your certification.

 Question 17 Answer: Your initial invoice accompanies your CTBS Certificate.
 If you work for a tissue bank that has assigned a “CTBS Representative”, any future invoice may go directly to the CTBS Representative at your organization.
 You should check with your organization to determine how subsequent payments for re-certification are handled.
 If it is determined you are responsible for submitting the re-certification fee, contact AATB so an invoice will be sent directly to you.
-Payment may be submitted using checks, money orders, MC, VISA and AMEX.
+Payment may be submitted using MC, VISA and AMEX.

 Question 18 Answer: Yes.
 As long as you obtain 40 CEUs within three years, submit the re-certification fee and a signed CTBS Code of Conduct, you will remain certified as a Tissue Bank Specialist.
 Remember that at least 14 CEUs must be obtained from the Tissue Banking Practices category.